matteomanzini/BigDataComputing/Homework 1/README.md

 #### 3. MRPrintStatistics function

 MRPrintStatistics takes in input the set U=A∪B and a set C of centroids, and computes and prints the triplets (ci,NAi,NBi), for 1≤i≤K=|C|, where ci is the i-th centroid in C, and NAi,NBi are the numbers of points of A and B, respectively, in the cluster Ui centered in ci.

+The program receives on command-line arguments a path of input points and three integers L, K, M such that:
+- Prints the command-line arguments and stores  L,K,M into suitable variables.
+- Reads the input points into an RDD -called inputPoints-, subdivided into L partitions.
+- Prints the number N of points, the number NA of points of group A, and the number NB of points of group B (hence, N=NA+NB).
+- Computes a set C of K centroids by using the Spark implementation of the standard Lloyd's algorithm for the input points, disregarding the points' demographic groups, and using M as number of iterations.
+- Prints the values of the two objective functions Δ(U,C) and Φ(A,B,C), computed by running  MRComputeStandardObjective and MRComputeFairObjective, respectively.
+- Runs MRPrintStatistics.

+The input file of points is *uber_small.csv* .